Each situation needs to be appraised and assessed independently in advance to effectively manage the risk.

 Hot conditions – leading to a dangerous increase in body temperature.

-A detailed rescue plan must be in place for all confined space works, this plan can be outsourced to an external specialist company like First intervention Team, with over 20 years’ experience our confined space officers will visit your site a safety documentation folder to include but not limited to the following:
+A detailed confined space rescue plan must be in place for all confined space works, this plan can be outsourced to an external specialist company like First intervention Team, with over 20 years’ experience our confined space officers will visit your site a safety documentation folder to include but not limited to the following:

-Due to the many variations of a rescue team a number of factors will contribute to the price of a team the factors that will to considered by First Intervention Team will be as follows:
+Due to the many variations of a rescue team a number of factors will contribute to the price of a rescue team the factors that will to considered by First Intervention Team will be as follows:

-A competent top man must always be in place when conducting confined space works, a top man provides line of sight, support, and cover for the confined space entrants, a top mans role is often understated it is important the top men used on to support confined space entries are trained and competent in the follow areas:
+A competent top man must always be in place when conducting confined space works.
+A top man provides line of sight, support, and cover for the confined space entrants, a top mans role is often understated it is important the top men used on to support confined space entries are trained and competent in the follow areas:

 First intervention team can supply fully trained experienced top men to support confined space works, for high risk projects or multiple entry we can supply a confined space controller, a confined space controller has all the training of a top man including a level of experience and expertise to manage your confined space works safely.